Skip to main content

 The tax structure hasn’t changed.
 The practical considerations remain the same as January, but the price environment has shifted substantially.

 At $93/oz silver, the VAT hurdle on physical silver is even more material.
 A 20% VAT on a £5,000 silver purchase means silver needs to rise to roughly £111/oz just to break even in sterling terms.
-ETFs sidestep this entirely.
+UK-listed silver ETCs are not subject to that VAT, and offer exchange-traded liquidity.

 Physical silver